A Stage For All

 UPAF's Podcast about the Performing Arts

 UPAF's "A Stage for All" podcast is an engaging exploration of the impact the arts have in our lives and communities.
 It includes interviews with those who bring the performing arts to local stages, classrooms, community centers and even hospitals.
-Learn how UPAF Member Groups positively affect Southeastern Wisconsin, get to know the locals who bring color to our city and get the latest on the "State of the Arts."
+Learn how UPAF Member Groups positively affect Eastern Wisconsin, get to know the locals who bring color to our city and get the latest on the "State of the Arts."

 Episode 4: The Cultural Impact of the Arts

 This week's episode brings you two interviews with dynamic women at the helm of two of Milwaukee's most unique and essential performing arts organizations: Dinorah Marquez of the Latino Arts String Program and Barbara Wanzo of Black Arts MKE.

 Dinorah and Barbara speak to what is gained when all students, artists and audiences have the opportunity to engage with art reflective of their heritage and culture.

 This week we examine how the arts help children process and express their thoughts and feelings, especially right now when they are experiencing many complex emotions.

 Kathy Thornton-Bias, President & CEO of the Boys & Girls Clubs of Greater Milwaukee, and Catie O’Donnell, theater teacher at Cristo Rey Jesuit High School, join us to share their experience and insights.

 "Kids need opportunities to have their voices heard," says Kathy.
 "They may not be able to express it in a way that adults understand, but they are processing it with the vocabulary and emotion that they have at their disposal at that age and they are very much wanting to express what they think and what they feel."